maptiler/geocoder/README.md

-# MapTiler Geocoder - DEPRECATED
+# MapTiler Geocoder

+New version is at https://github.com/maptiler/maptiler-geocoding-control

 ---